kahrs/cad/mhdl/README.md

 without unreasonable errors.
 If you want to change the source of yacc or the c compiler, just change the appropriate variable in the Makefile.

-Under no circumstances should this program `dump core'; if it does, please send the offending line or model to the author.